 Cognitive Behavior Therapy (CBT).

 This is a collection of therapies with specific techniques aimed at changing behavior and emotional responses.
-CBT therapists work with clients to identify behaviors and emotional responses that clients want to change.
+CBT therapists in NYC work with clients to identify behaviors and emotional responses that clients want to change.

 Together, the client and therapist work to understand what is maintaining anxiety and its accompanying behaviors.
 They may recognize that avoiding things that might be seen as risky or dangerous is a big problem.
 They would then be given tools to practice in session and outside of session to reduce the frequency, intensity, and duration of anxiety.
 Over time, clients get better and better at reducing their anxiety on their own and learn how to reclaim their lives by ending the avoidance behaviors.